gohugoio/hugo/content/en/troubleshooting/audit/index.md

 : By default, Hugo strips raw HTML from your markdown prior to rendering, and leaves this HTML comment in its place.

 `ZgotmplZ`
 : ZgotmplZ is a special value that indicates that unsafe content reached a CSS or URL context at runtime.
-For more information see.
 See&nbsp;[details].

 [details]: https://pkg.go.dev/html/template